 pH calculation + virtual titration

-.xls format for
+in .xls format

-with first steps
++ first steps for

 A pH calculator

 » "one click" fast pH calculation of any aqueous solution of acids, bases and salts, including buffers, zwitterionic amino acids, from single component to complex mixtures (30 or more species in equilibrium);